syncfusion-content/blazor-docs/blazor/media-query/media-query-integration.md

 # Media Query with other components integration

-You can use `Media Query` component to make the website adaptable to different screen sizes.
-In the  below example, the Grid component is used and upon browser resizing the `RowRenderingMode` Grid property is updated based on the `activeBreakpoint` values.
+The Blazor Media Query component enhances the responsiveness of web application, allowing you to perform conditional rendering or styling to achieve a dynamic UI adpatable for various screen sizes.

+In the following code example, showcasing the Data Grid to demonstrate the dynamic updating of adaptive functionalities based on the matched media breakpoint using [ActiveBreakpoint](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfMediaQuery.html#Syncfusion_Blazor_SfMediaQuery_ActiveBreakpoint) property.

 ```cshtml